 Still, we have to remember that there are cases where uppercase words in HTML are the right way to go, for example when you quote someone shouting something.

 All of the frontend mistakes presented above are very common and could easily be solved by applying the techniques from this article.
-If you’re an experienced front-end developer and already know these tricks, you can send the article to the back-end developers working at your company.
+If you’re an experienced front-end developer form a good web development company and already know these tricks, you can send the article to the back-end developers working at your company.
 I’m quite sure they sometimes need to change something in the front-end, and it would save them a lot of time if they could do it by themselves.